Loke-60000/script_pingu/README.md

 then on "environment variables"

-On user variables and system variables choose "Path" then "edit"
+You can now see  'user variables' and 'system variables'

-and add the following variables:
+ on both of them: click on "Path" then "edit" and add the following variables :

 -the script's location